 All applications for admission should be submitted to the school by August 1 of the year prior to the summer of intended enrollment.

-Tuition and fees for the 2017-18 academic year (effective July 1, 2017) is approximately $17,498.00 per quarter.
+Tuition and fees for the 2018-19 academic year (effective July 1, 2018) is approximately $17,498.00 per quarter and is subject to change.
 Tuition is adjusted annually every July 1st.
 These fees do not include instruments and textbooks that may be required

 |ORDN 524||Introduction to Graduate Orthodontics||12|